howset/inception/README.md

 envsubst #substitutes environment variables in shell format strings, not used anymore curl -v http://localhost:80 #just check the result of a connection
 ```

+## Bonus
+### Static page
+- Made a mock cv page by pirating a freely available template from the interwebs.
+- Copy it to `wp_vol` and make a directory there.
+-

 ## Evals